turbot/guardrails-docs/docs/getting-started/getting-started-gcp/send-alert-to-email/index.md

      - judell@turbot.com
 ```

-Find another bucket that’s `OK` for access control, set it to fine-grained, and verify that you see the alarm both in the Guardrails console and in email.
+Find a bucket that’s `OK` for access control, set it to fine-grained, and verify that you see the alarm both in the Guardrails console and in email.

 ## Next Steps

-In the [next guide](/guardrails/docs/runbooks/getting-started-gcp/apply-quick-action) you’ll learn how to configure for [Quick Actions]([/guardrails/docs/guides/quick-actions](https://turbot.com/guardrails/docs/guides/quick-actions#enabling-quick-actions)) so you can, for example, enable uniform access on a bucket that’s now in the `Alarm` state and make it green.
+In the [next guide](/guardrails/docs/runbooks/getting-started-gcp/apply-quick-action) you’ll learn how to configure for [Quick Actions]([/guardrails/docs/guides/quick-actions](https://turbot.com/guardrails/docs/guides/quick-actions#enabling-quick-actions)) so you can, for example, directly enable uniform access on a bucket that’s now in the `Alarm` state and make it green.
 Note that this will require one additional permission on the role you created in [the first guide]([/](https://turbot.com/guardrails/docs/guides/notifications/templates#example-slack-template)guardrails/docs/runbooks/getting-started-aws/connect-an-account): `s3:PutBucketVersioning`.

 ## Progress tracker